siyuyao-yuune/psych-capstone/README.md

 Run this from root to start a server:
 ``node index.js``

-Must include an auth.json file with a DATABASE_URL parameter to connect to a database when running locally.
+Must include an auth.json file with a HEROKU_POSTGRESQL_AMBER_URL parameter to connect to a database when running locally.